gshakhn/sonar-intellij-plugin/README.md

 Using the plugin
 ------------------

+**PREREQUISITES:**
+The plugin expects you to have access to a running instance of [Sonar] where you already performed an analysis for the sources you have locally.
+If you haven't done so, yet, please consider reading the Sonar documentation on how to integrate Sonar analysis e.g. [with your Maven build](http://docs.codehaus.org/display/SONAR/Installing+and+Configuring+Maven) first.

 1. Go to  File > Project Settings > Modules > Your Module > Sonar Configuration.
 2. Enter your host and username/password if required.
 3. Click the Load Projects button.